raihanakbr/bambangshop/README.md

 3. Postman serves to test the API of a project.
 In my opinion, Postman is very useful in testing APIs because of the features it provides, such as making requests with various tokens or request bodies, customizing the environment of a collection, and there is also monitoring feature.

 #### Reflection Publisher-3
+1. In this case, we are using the push model variation of the observer pattern, where the publisher pushes data or updates to the subscriber.
+2. The advantage of using the pull model variation is that it is more efficient because updates or changes are only received when needed.
+The disadvantage of this variation is the delay in updates, where new information can only be received when the subscriber requests it.
+3. Multi-threading in this project is used to send notifications to all subscribers asynchronously.
+If multi-threading is not used, the notifications sent to subscribers will take longer because they are done synchronously.